Follow TV Tropes

 Also frequent is a comment to the effect that while they gained skills from this education, something they experienced added to their revulsion for the West, whether it was unpleasant aspects of Western culture in general or the fact that the Westerners were racist toward the character (the latter is especially common in works taking place in time periods when racism was more openly acceptable).

 This is Truth in Television to a great degree: many great universities were never racially segregated, and foreigners of the most exotic varieties were welcome to attend them, though in practice few ever did.
-Those who did tend to be among the wealthiest and/or most talented from their homelands — the ones who were more or less destined for greatness when they returned home.
+Those who did tended to be the most upper of the upper class: the wealthiest and/or most talented from their homelands — more or less destined for greatness once they returned home.

 May employ a Completely Unnecessary Translator.
 When a white American does the opposite of this, that's Mighty Whitey.
 See also You Are a Credit to Your Race, when a character gets condescendingly congratulated for their contributions to civilization.
 Compare We Have Those, Too, for another way someone who assumes a certain level of cultural superiority might embarrass themselves.